Find industry contacts & talent representation

 They didn't get the money out of the safe; they simply switched safes.
 That little feat is shown in flashback just after Hobbs opens the safe and finds it to be empty.
 Dom and Brian ran the safe with the money into the back of a garbage truck.
 As they drove past the truck, the guys on the truck disconnected the full safe and attached the empty safe, which was on the front of the truck under a black tarp.
 Then Dom and Brian just kept going in their cars, now hauling the empty safe.

-In total the Extended Cut is approx. 70 seconds longer than the Theatrical Version and a detailed comparison between both versions with pictures can be found here.
+In total the extended cut is approximately 70 seconds longer than the theatrical version and a detailed comparison between both versions with pictures can be found here.

 Find showtimes, watch trailers, browse photos, track your Watchlist and rate your favorite movies and TV shows on your phone or tablet!